 You must adapt your speed to weather conditions and visibility.

-Be aware that the speed limit on two-way roads will go from 90kmph down to 80kmph on 1st JULY 2018.
+Be aware that the speed limit on two-way roads went from 90kmph down to 80kmph on 1st JULY 2018.

 The speed limit on:

 Dual carriageways - 110kmph and 100kmph when it rains or is wet.

 Motorways - 130kmph and 110kmph when it rains or is wet.